About Thumbtrap.org

 About the Author

-Garry Jones is a university academic and researcher whose qualifications span education (BEd), psychology and philosophy (BA), marketing (PGDip), business administration (MBA), and research (MRes).
 This interdisciplinary profile sits at the precise intersection of the forces shaping compulsive smartphone use: human psychology, persuasive design, platform economics, and behavioural learning.

-He coined the term Thumbtrap and has developed the concept across a four-article research series that gained renewed relevance following the landmark March 2026 US jury finding that held Meta and Google negligent - not for their content, but for the design architecture of their platforms.
+He coined the term Thumbtrap and has developed the concept across a five-article research series that gained renewed relevance following the landmark March 2026 US jury finding that held Meta and Google negligent - not for their content, but for the design architecture of their platforms.

 ORCID: https://orcid.org/0000-0002-4569-7476